IntensiveCoLearning/ethereum-protocol-4/Juktong.md

 What is Single Slot Finality?

 While finality is a crypto-economic terms pointing to the iead that the blockchain is economically costly to alter, SSF refers to that blocks getting proposed and finalized in the same slot.

+### 2025.06.18
+The Surge refers to a phase in Ethereum's development roadmap focused on scaling the network to handle a massive number of transactions per second (TPS), while maintaining decentralization and security.

+Vitalik also discusses the scalability trilemma, which highlights the difficulty of simultaneously achieving decentralization, scalability, and security.
+This was long considered a hard tradeoff, but recent innovations like SNARKs and data availability sampling (DAS) have made significant progress in addressing it.

+In summary, DAS allows nodes to verify that data is available without downloading all of it, data compression reduces the space each transaction takes on-chain, and Plasma improves scalability by posting only Merkle roots of its state to Ethereum, greatly reducing data requirements.

+Also, Ethereum wants the L2 ecosystem to feel like one unified chain, not many separate blockchains.
+Solutions include chain-specific addresses, shared bridges, and standardized cross-chain transactions.

+Note:

+State channel: A small group of participants stake ETH on smart contract and only the final state is being recorded on level 1 chain, allowing extreme low fee but fixed within a fixed group of people and limited flexibility.

+Plasma: running a separate blockchain (a “child chain”) and post only periodic summaries of its state to Ethereum.

+Rollups: bundling large numbers of transactions and submit either fraud proofs or validity proofs to Ethereumsupport complex smart contracts and enable a wide range of decentralized applications.

 ### 2025.07.12